enthought/distributed-array-protocol/protocol.rst

     extra allocation reserved for communication between processes.
 All communication padding widths must be the same for a dimension.

-    For example, consider a one-dimensional distributed array with a block distribution.
-Let the boundary padding have a width of 3 and communication padding have a width of 2.
+    For example, consider a one-dimensional block-distributed array distributed over four processes.
+Let its boundary padding have a width of 3 and its communication padding have a width of 2.
 The padding tuple for the local array on each rank would be:

     ============== ====== ====== ====== ======
     proc_grid_rank  0      1      2      3